 "We need direct feeds into these swap data repositories" so the CFTC will need additional funds to upgrade its information technology capabilities, Gensler said.

-SDRs, entities that were created under Dodd-Frank, are required to confirm all swap data transactions between counterparties; maintain books and records on swap transactions for five years; provide the CFTC with direct electronic access to an SDR; comply with real-time reporting requirements; and maintain the confidentiality of swap data.
+SDRs, entities that were created under Dodd-Frank, are required to confirm all swap data between counterparties; maintain books and records on swap transactions for five years; provide the CFTC with direct electronic access to an SDR; comply with real-time reporting requirements; and maintain the confidentiality of swap data.

 As to who must report to SDRs, Dodd-Frank says that if only one counterparty is a swap dealer, the swap dealer is required to report.
 If one counterparty is a major swap participant and the other counterparty is neither a swap dealer nor a major swap participant, the major swap participant must report.
 Where counterparties have the same status -- two swap dealers, two major swap participants and two non-swap dealers and major swap participant counterparties -- the counterparties must select a counterparty to report, according to the CFTC.